AWS-Examples/CDK-Static-Contact-Form/README.md

-# AWS CDK - Static Contact Form POC - Part Five
+# AWS CDK - Static Contact Form POC - Part Six

-Setup the lambda API to publish a message to the SNS Topic.
+Creating the static website, and posting the form content to the API gateway.

+To make this work without errors, we also configure CORS on the API Gateway.

 # Welcome to your CDK TypeScript project!